Good Samaritan Law (India): India's First Online Mega Awareness Campaign

 In August 2020, Thozhan has organized a mega online awareness campaign across India where many NGOs, college students, school students and public have participated on it.
-Trainers from their team have took session on Good Samaritan Law and Golden Hour via zoom to more than 2750+ participants on a span of 2 days.
+Trainers from their team have taken sessions on Good Samaritan Law and Golden Hour via zoom to more than 2750+ participants on a span of 2 days.
 The first day, 8 August 2020 the session was held continuously from 10 AM to 9 PM and on 9 August 2020 also session were held continuously for 12 hours where the participants attended are from Jammu and Kashmir, Punjab, Delhi, Gujarat, Andhra Pradesh, Bangalore, Kerala and Tamil Nadu and took pledge to help accident victims which makes this as a 1st mega national level awareness campaign happened so far in our country for road safety.
-Demands were put, letters were written and sent to the Prime Minister of India, Ministry of Road Transport & highways, President of India and Vice President of India to implement “Good Samaritan Law” as a full-fledged law in the upcoming parliamentary session.
+Demands were put, letters were written and sent to the Prime Minister of India, Ministry of Road Transport & highways, President of India and Vice President of India to implement "Good Samaritan Law" as a full-fledged law in the upcoming parliamentary session.